Showing posts with label Demoscene - Other. Show all posts

 • DBA #06.
 A legendary release.
 Not only was DBA a fantastic diskmag, but this particular one marked a change in how the ST sounded.
 At least for me.
 The disk's intro features music by Scavenger, one of my favourite musicians.
 It's mind-blowing, not only the music, but the visual effects help to produce something that is nothing less than iconic. https://demozoo.org/groups/13045/

 • We Were @ is a favourite demo of mine, and arguably one of the best demos ever made.
 So stylish with many full-screen effects to blow you away.
-If you are one of the few 4MB STe owners that's never watched this demo, then rectify that right away. https://demozoo.org/productions/151600/
+If you are one of the few 4MB STe owners who have never watched this, then rectify that right away. https://demozoo.org/productions/151600/

 • Next up is Out A Time, which was released at Silly Venture by Baky, Jade, MiKRO, Sedma, Vasyl, and X-Ceed.
 The storage demands are huge, but everything worked fine for me.
 Thankfully so, because this is a stonking production! https://demozoo.org/productions/362494/